 In the last 26 games, he had one goal and six assists for seven points.
 But perhaps more damaging than the pure point totals is that those seven points came in three games, meaning he was held pointless in 23 of his last 26 games.

-After these struggles, Drouin’s role in Montreal has soured.
+After these struggles, Drouin’s role in Montreal started to sour.
 He became a bit of a social pariah as the Canadiens painfully slid out of playoff contention.
 While it is unfair to put the collapse solely on his shoulders, he still failed to contribute in a meaningful way to keep them in the hunt.

 In year three, Drouin started off hot before dealing with a major injury, causing him to only play in 27 games.
-If he had stayed healthy, 2019-20 looked like it could have been breakout year, but for now, he will just need to look towards a healthy future to show what he can truly be for the Canadiens.
+If he had stayed healthy, 2019-20 looked like it could have been a breakout year, but instead, he had to settle for an exciting 10 games in the bubble, where he posted seven points and looked to be taking on a stronger role with the franchise.

-It still is too early to declare the Lightning the ultimate winner of this trade.
-In two seasons, however, Sergachev has done almost everything the franchise could have hoped for.
-By playing more than 220 regular and postseason games, he has experienced the full gambit of the NHL.
+In four seasons, Sergachev has done almost everything the franchise could have hoped for.
+By playing hundreds of regular and postseason games, he has experienced the full gambit of the NHL.
 No, he wasn’t always perfect, but he constantly learned and improved his game.

-By the end of this shortened season, you could see Sergachev gaining confidence in his role with the franchise.
+By the end of the 2020 Playoffs, you could see Sergachev gaining confidence in his role with the franchise.
 He started making those beautiful end to end skating plays that one would expect from a veteran player, not a 20-year-old defenseman.

-When you consider that he is only 22 years old in June, one can only be excited about Sergachev’s future, especially for a Lightning franchise that desperately needed some young defensive talent.
+When you consider that he is turning 23 years old this June, one can only be excited about Sergachev’s future, especially for a Lightning franchise that desperately needed young defensive talent.
 He has the full toolkit to become an elite player, and by the time he turns 25, Sergachev could be seen as a top-tier defenseman alongside the likes of Victor Hedman.